Standard Assessment Process

 If a student or member of staff has received ethical approval at the host institution then it is not usually necessary for a Roehampton University Ethics Application Form to be completed.
-A copy of the external ethics application form and confirmation of ethical approval should be sent to the Ethics Officer.
-The Department will be asked to consider whether the approval documents from the host institution are sufficient.
-If the Department is satisfied with the ethics approval which has been given they will inform the Ethics Officer who will record this centrally.
+A copy of the external ethics application, associated documentation and confirmation of ethical approval should be sent to the Research Ethics and Governance Officer.
+The School/Faculty will be asked to consider whether the approval documents from the host institution are sufficient.
+If the School/Faculty is satisfied with the existing ethics approval they will inform the Research Ethics and Governance Officer who will record this centrally and advise the applicant of UoR ethics approval.
 Please note that the applicant may be asked for additional information if the information provided is not considered to be sufficient.
+They must complete a Roehampton risk assessment and compliance declaration and the Ethics Application Section 1 and 6 - Collaboration and Data Protection document.
 The Roehampton University logo should be used on public facing documentation where possible, providing these documents have been approved by the University through the above process.
 Please see 4.3 Ethical Approval from Collaborating Organisations for further information.

 Assessment Process for applicants submitting NHS Ethics Applications

-Please note that NHS applications will be accepted in place of the standard Roehampton University Ethics Form.
-The NHS application form and accompanying documents should be sent to the Ethics Officer and will be processed in the same way as a standard university ethics application.
-NHS applications for Postgraduate Taught Students should also be sent to the Ethics Officer.
+Please note that NHS applications will be accepted in place of the standard Roehampton University Ethics Application Form.
+The NHS application form and accompanying documents should be sent to the Research Ethics and Governance Officer and will be processed in the same way as a standard university ethics application.
+A Roehampton risk assessment and compliance declaration are also required.
+NHS applications for Postgraduate Taught Students should also be sent to the Research Ethics and Governance Officer.
 Please see 4.3 Ethical Approval from Collaborating Organisations for further information.